tigrisdata/tigris-os-docs/docs/pricing/index.md

   $0.005/1000 requests = $0.45
 - GET Requests: 100,000 x $0/1000 requests + 900,000 x $0.0005/1000 requests =
   $0.45
-- Data Transfer: 100GB (free allowance) + 900GB (zero-rated until pricing
+- Data Transfer: $0
-  finalized) = $0

 ## Pricing during beta

 During the period of the beta, we will not charge for any usage.
-We will also not charge you for any data transfer costs.
-We will update this page with the pricing for data transfer before the beta ends.